type0-1/myshell-ca216/manual/readme.md

 #### **Background Program Execution**:

-- Executes commands in a multi-task basis, allowing for concurrent execution of multiple commands using child processes.
+- Executes commands in a multi-task basis
+- Concurrently executes multiple commands using child processes.
 - Is invoked using the `&` at the end of a command

 #### **Foreground Program Execution**:

-- Executes commands in a single-task basis, within myshell's main process itself.
+- Executes commands in a single-task basis
+- Uses myshell's main process itself for executing commands
 - Is not invoked using `&` at the end of a command

 ## *REFERENCES*